University of Wisconsin–Madison

 1650 Kronshage Drive | Madison, WI 53706-1203 | Map

-Kronshage Residence Hall is the best of both worlds, in that it offers residents both a small and large community feel in its living environment.
-Broken up into eight houses of about 75 mostly-freshman residents each, students who live here have countless opportunities to meet people within and outside of their own houses all year long.
-With such a beautiful grassy area nestled right on the shore of Lake Mendota, Kronshage is without a doubt the most inexpensive lakefront property you will ever live in during your lifetime.
-Resident rooms in Kronshage have updated furniture and built-in dressers for plenty of storage space.
+Kronshage is the best of both worlds, offering a small and large community feel.
+Broken up into houses/buildings of about 75 mostly-freshman residents each, students have countless opportunities to meet people within and outside their houses all year long.

 Related Pages